jhvanderschee/hugocodex/content/en/posts/getting-started-with-hugo.md

 </html>
 ```

-Now you create an 'home.html' file and you replace your PHP tags with Go templating tags, like so:
+Now you create a 'home.html' file and you replace your PHP tags with Go templating tags, like so:

 ```
 <html>